simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

 When an error occurs, the relevant function (such as `yaml_parser_parse()`) sets the error fields (`yaml_set_parser_error()`), and returns an integer indicating that an error occurred.
-The user is then expected to access these fields to determine (a) what the error was and (b) where in the input it occurred.
+The user is then expected to access these fields to determine what the error was and where in the input it occurred.

 In Rust, we don't want a special "error" state for the parser.
-Ideally, we want to be able to return a self-contained error instead, which can then have all the usual niceties, like `std::fmt::Display`.
+Ideally, we want to be able to return a self-contained error instead, which can then have all the usual niceties, like an implementation of `std::fmt::Display`.

 Note also that the reported error is not necessarily a "parse error".
 Lots of errors can occur that aren't typically considered syntax errors: I/O read errors, invalid Unicode, tokenization errors, etc.

-Let's try some enums:
+Let's try with some enums:

 ```rust
 enum ParserError {